Forensic Examination of Handwriting

 QD Examiner offers forensic handwriting examinations.
 We compare a piece of handwriting with known writing of one or more individuals to determine if the same writer could be responsible.

 The examination involves a detailed assessment of handwriting characteristics, including style, size, proportions, spacing, and fluency.
 It also examines individual character shapes, proportions, construction, and connections between characters.
 The significance of similarities and differences between the writings is carefully evaluated.

 An opinion regarding authorship will be expressed using the Range of Opinions shown in the FAQs.
 The strength of the opinion will depend on a number of factors including the quality of the documents, the nature and distinctiveness of the handwriting, the amount of writing present and the suitability of the specimen handwriting available.

 Examination of photocopied/scanned documents

 These will not contain all of the detail present in the original documents and whilst an examination may be possible, it may be that any opinion regarding authorship is not conclusive.
-You are welcome to email copies of the documents for an initial assessment and I can advise whether they are of a sufficient quality for a reliable examination.
+You are welcome to email copies of the documents for an initial assessment and we can advise whether they are of a sufficient quality for a reliable examination.